-Strategic Intention 3: High Quality Teaching and Learning (CIF Domain 5) Goals: (What are (What actions will we trying to we take to this?)
-Responsibility: (Who will lead this?)
-Increase and en Develor contentente teaching the cur Resources: (What Increase student's understanding, engagement and enjoyment of STEM disciplines.
-Develop teacher's capacities to use contemporary pedagogies in planning, teaching and assessing STEM disciplines across the curriculum Success Evidence: achieve?) achieve our goals and targets?) financial resources will we need?) know we have been successful?) achievement of our goals?)
+Strategic Intention 3: High Quality Teaching and Learning (CIF Domain 5) Goals: (What are (What actions will (Who will lead When?
+Targets By the end of 2018 Increase student's understanding, engagement and enjoyment of STEM disciplines.
+Develop teacher's capacities to use contemporary pedagogies in planning, teaching and assessing STEM disciplines across the curriculum Resources: Success Evidence: we trying to achieve?) we take to achieve our goals and targets?) this?) wnen?
+(What human and financial resources will we need?)
+Indicators: (How will we know we have been successful?)
+What data will we need to measure achievement of our goals?)
 3.2 Increase student engagement and achievement in and across the disciplines of Science, Technology, Engineering & Mathematics (STEM) St. Thomas More staff to actively engage in CESA's and UniSA's STEM School Based Project CESA UniSA Two year project 2018- 2019 CESA consultants and UniSA staff CESA/UniSA grant \$5,000 Resources related to STEM planning and programming STEM units of work Evidence of contemporary pedagogies within class teacher programs Sharing of ideas, practices and resources within and across PLCs Pre & Post student engagement surveys Teachers programs PLC meeting minutes Leaders & teachers to attend professional learning opportunities offered by CESA & UniSA CESA UniSA Two year project 2018- 2019 Release time to attend professional development opportunities TRTs Teacher's willingness to transfer learning into their STEM units of work and into their teaching practices Teachers programs Teacher anecdotal feedback School Leadership team to disseminate/share learning with whole staff Leadership team Term 1, 2018 Staff meeting times Evidence of contemporary pedagogies within class teacher programs Teacher's programs Teacher anecdotal feedback